Published: May 26, 2021 | Last Updated: December 6, 2024

 MOGRT files are pre-made motion graphic templates.
-They are an easy way to add motion graphics to your video projects without the hassle of creating keyframes every time you need to create a new graphic.
+They are an easy way to add motion graphics to your video projects without the hassle of creating keyframes whenever you need to create a new graphic.

-In that case, you can either purchase one that fits your needs – or make a MORGT yourself.
+While Adobe Premiere includes some MOGRT, you’ll often find that you need something entirely different.
+In that case, you can find free MOGRT files, purchase one that fits your needs, or make a MORGT yourself.

 This article is an easy tutorial on creating MOGRT files in 6 steps using Premiere Pro.